patrickzaw/express-typescript-es2020-boilerplate/README.md

 This is a minimal boilerplate project for starting a new express project written in Typescript and ES2020.
 It includes scripts for compiling and running the project.

+You can also read more details about this boilerplate here: https://patrick-h-zaw.medium.com/node-express-typescript-and-es2020-boilerplate-ed2ba9164a40

 ## Requirements
 You will need the following installed:
 - Yarn: https://yarnpkg.com